marcus1337/NEAT/README.md

 #### evolve()
 Performs various genetic algorithms to transform the current set of neural networks to a new generation of networks.
 Some, or all networks may be modified after this function is run.
 How the new networks appear depends largely on the fitness values.

+## Data

+### Genome.h
+An edge going from node A to node B. Each genome has an ID and weight.

+### Node.h
+Each node has an ID and a set of Genomes.

+### NEATDoubleBuffer.h
+Used for computational optimizations.
+Stores networks in two arrays that are swapped via pointers.

+### Specie.h
+Used by evolve() to separate sets of networks into groups.
+The groups are decided by a dynamic evaluation function that compares how different networks are.
+Are they too different they get split into separate species.